-There are a few standards that are expected to be followed as you begin to write your experience section.
+There are a few standards that you are expected to follow as you begin to write your Experience section.

-- Do not list more than five jobs.
-Anymore and your resume appears crowded.
-If you have worked at a lot of jobs, only choose the positions that are the most relevant to the job you are applying for.
+- Do not list more than five jobs, anymore than this and your resume will appear crowded.
+If you have worked a lot of jobs, choose the positions that are the most relevant to the job you are applying for.
 But, attempt to avoid exposing an employment gap if you have one.

-- As you describe the companies and organizations that you have previously worked for, only include the company name, city, and state where they are located.
+- As you describe a company or organization that you have previously worked for, only include the company name, city, and state where they are located.
 The full street address is not typically listed here.

 - List the job title that you held at your previous position.

-Unless you are attempting to cover an employment gap, list the month and years that you worked for the company.
+Unless you are attempting to cover up an employment gap, list the months and years that you worked for the company.